IBMDecisionOptimization/do-ws-js/README.md

 Included in the dods set of back end functions.

 ### front-end
-These functions allow to use the back end scenatrio without writing any REST code but using scenario manager and scenario objects, load or save them easily form/to the back-end / front-end.
+These functions allow to use the back end scenario APIs without writing any REST code but using scenario manager and scenario Javascript objects and load or save them easily from/to the back-end / front-end.
 Functions to create some HTML components to manage scenarios are also available.

 You can hence create a scenario selector widget with: